-- (a) Nil returns must still be submitted and will be accepted prior to the deadline. - (b) If Audit Office Early Close Observation Reports are not available by 5 June 2023, agencies should forward the Audit Office report to NSW Treasury within one day after receipt of the reports from the Audit Office. - (c) If Audit Office Interim Management Letter Reports are not available by 30 June 2023, agencies should forward the Audit Office report to NSW Treasury within one day after receipt of the reports from the Audit Office. - (d) For the Treasury agency the administered items notes and related early close submissions are due to the Audit Office 5th May 2023
+(a) Nil returns must still be submitted and will be accepted prior to the deadline.

+(b) If Audit Office Early Close Observation Letters are not available by 5 June 2024, agencies should forward the Audit Office letter to NSW Treasury within one day after receipt of the reports from the Audit Office.

+- (c) If Audit Office Interim Management Letter Reports are not available by 28 June 2024, agencies should forward the Audit Office report to NSW Treasury within one day after receipt of the reports from the Audit Office. - (d) This year an additional working day has been given for the preparation of these returns due to the way the days of the week fall in 2024.
+This is likely to revert back to 16 working days in 2025. - (e) For the Treasury agency the administered items notes and related early close submissions are due to the Audit Office 9th May 2024.